 We have mapped the NIST standard to Education Law §2-d's requirements and have consulted with state security experts to validate our process and direction.
-As a next step, we plan to consult with private sector and industry experts.
+In addition, we plan to consult with private sector and industry experts.

-Furthermore, in spring 2018, we will engage in a "listening tour" across the State to seek input from parents, education experts and other stakeholders, on additional elements of the parent's bill of rights, and on sections of the student data privacy law that should be addressed in regulations.
+Furthermore, we will engage in a "listening tour" across the State to seek input from parents, education experts and other stakeholders, on additional elements of the parent's bill of rights, and on sections of the student data privacy law that should be addressed in regulations.
 We expect to have a regulatory proposal to discuss with the Board in fall 2018, with the goal of presenting regulations to the Board for adoption in early 2019 so that the regulations may take effect for the 2019-2020 school year.
+Please see Attachment B for a list of all the Student Data Privacy Public Forums.